bcgsc/goldrush/README.md

         path-tigmint-ntLink     run GoldRush-Path, then GoldRush-Edit, then Tigmint-long, then ntLink (default 5 rounds)

         General options (required):
         reads                   read name [reads].
-File must have .fq or .fastq extension, but do not include the suffix in the read name specified
+File must have .fq or .fastq extension, but do not include the suffix in the supplied read name
         G                       haploid genome size (bp) (e.g. '3e9' for human genome)

         General options (optional):